AustralianAntarcticDivision/measo-assess/README.md

 * krill projections, ocean acidification and application of a krill model
 * time slice stuff with Atlantis

+Summary

+- lcol is likely to be a good start for Atlantis
+-

 Q

 - navigate outputs, on raijin? sqlite db?  catalogue?